10 Promising practices

 Example: Sudbury’s Community Door Working Group, shared space concept

-Sudbury’s Shared Space Working Group, including representatives from social services, mental health, business, and education, engaged the support of the Sudbury & District Health Unit to conduct an equity focused health impact assessment of a proposed “shared space concept” within the City of Greater Sudbury.
+Sudbury’s Shared Space Working Group, including representatives from social services, mental health, business, and education, engaged the support of Public Health Sudbury & Districts to conduct an equity focused health impact assessment of a proposed “shared space concept” within the City of Greater Sudbury.
 This model would bring together diverse non-profit service providers into one location to share services, reduce costs, and potentially serve clients better.

 Over 50 diverse community stakeholders provided their perspectives on the potential impacts of the shared space model.
 This helped ensure that the needs of all members of our community were represented and explored.
-In addition, it guided further research and assessment conducted by Health Unit staff in collaboration with the Sudbury Shared Space Working Group.
+In addition, it guided further research and assessment conducted by Public Health Sudbury & Districts staff in collaboration with the Sudbury Shared Space Working Group.

 The final report of this EfHIA included a summary of the most significant potential health impacts identified by community stakeholders, a brief review of the evidence related to those impacts and recommendations for the Sudbury Shared Space Working Group as they explore the implementation of the “shared space model”.